loopinHQ/loopin-backend-test/README.md

 ## Your Assignment

-We've built the frontend for another generic todo app that's going to be the next big thing™; we've styled the components, added interfaces, and set-up all the data-fetching.
+We've built the `/frontend` for another generic todo app that's going to be the next big thing™; we've styled the components, added interfaces, and set-up all the data-fetching.

 The only thing is, we don't yet have an API or a database - that's where you come in.

 We want you to:

+- Fork this repo
-- Create a _new_ API repo using Node.js and TypeScript
+- Create a _new_ API repo in `/backend` using Node.js and TypeScript
-- Modify this repo so that it calls your API successfully
+- Modify the `/frontend` so that it calls your API successfully
 - Add a database (we use PostGres/Prisma but use whatever you are comfortable with)

 What we've testing for: